 - Learn about our Events risk management system

-We’ve put together a step by step guide to help you use the Portal.
-Download the entire guide below, or individual sections as you need them.
+We’ve put together a step-by-step guide to help you use the Portal.
+Download it below.

 Under the GDPR, we are legally required to ensure that the personal data we hold about service users, members, volunteers and staff is accurate, stored securely and not kept longer than is necessary.